2021 Back-to-School Guide for Pennsylvania Public School Students

 Students have the right to be enrolled in school within five days of submitting only four documents: proof of the child’s age, proof of where the child lives, immunization records, and a sworn statement of disciplinary record.
 Schools can never ask students and caregivers about immigration status or ask for proof of immigration status.
 Nor can they discriminate against students in other ways regarding enrollment and school placement based on immigration status, race, color, sex, religion, disability, sexual orientation, gender identity, or a student’s status as pregnant or parenting.

-Investigative reporting and ELC’s experience reveal patterns of systemic racism, particularly anti-Black racism in enrollment practices.
-The students who are most likely to be disenrolled, baselessly accused of residency fraud, or subjected to residency hearings are disproportionately Black and Brown students.
+Investigative reporting and ELC’s experience reveals troubling racial bias and anti-Black racism in enrollment practices.
+The students who are most likely to be disenrolled, suspected of residency fraud, or subjected to residency hearings are disproportionately Black and Brown students.
 ELC has successfully challenged such practices and seeks to uphold state guidance instructing that school districts and charter schools must be “flexible in verifying residency, and should consider what information is reasonable in light of the family’s situation.”

-Schools can exclude students who are not immunized and can mark students as having unexcused absences until they are immunized or provide a documented exemption, with some limited exceptions.
+Schools can exclude students who are not immunized and can mark students as having unexcused absences until they are immunized or provide a documented exemption, with some limited exemptions.
 Students in care and students experiencing homelessness have additional enrollment protections, including around immunization.
-See our School Immunization Requirements in Pennsylvania fact sheet to learn more.
+Please see our School Immunization Requirements in Pennsylvania fact sheet to learn more.

 What’s New?